Lattice paths and the Rogers--Ramanujan--Gordon type theorems with parity considerations: Combinatorial interpretation of Andrews' function

-To give the interpretation of \eqref{eqARRG}, Kur\c{s}ung\"{o}z \cite{kur10} introduced the cluster in Gordon marking. \begin{defi} An $r$-cluster in $\lambda=\lambda_1+\cdots+\lambda_m$ is a sub-partition $\lambda_{i_1}\leq \cdots\leq \lambda_{i_r}$ such that $\lambda_{i_j}$ is $j$-marked for $j=1,\ldots,r$, $\lambda_{i-{j+1}}-\lambda_{i_j}\leq 1$ for $j = 1,\ldots,r-1$, and there are no $(r+1)$-marked parts that are equal to $\lambda_{i_r}$ or $\lambda_{i_{r}}+1$. \end{defi} Kur\c{s}ung\"{o}z \cite{kur10} also proved the following proposition and give the definitions of the parity of a cluster, lower even $r$-cluster parity index as well as the full lower even cluster parity index of a partition. \begin{pro} Any partition $\lambda=\lambda_1 +\cdots+\lambda_m$ along with its Gordon marking has a unique decomposition into non-overlapping $r$-clusters. \end{pro} \begin{defi} Parity of an $r$-cluster is the opposite parity of the number of even parts in that $r$-cluster.
+\begin{defi} Parity of an $r$-cluster is the opposite parity of the number of even parts in that $r$-cluster.
 Lower even $r$-cluster parity index of a partition $\lambda$ is the number of times that the $r$-cluster parity changes from the $r$-cluster with the smallest $r$-marked part to the one with the largest $r$-marked part, beginning with an even $r$-cluster parity. \end{defi} \begin{defi} Given a partition $\lambda=\lambda_1+\cdots+\lambda_m$ enumerated by $B_{k,k}(m,n)$, the full lower even cluster parity index of $\lambda$ is the sum of all lower even $1-, 2-,\ldots,(k-1)-$ cluster parity indices. \end{defi}